tagnewambo237/Quizz-ISSIMA/docs/PROJECT_DOCUMENTATION.md

-# QuizLock Project Documentation
+# Xkorin School Project Documentation

 ## 1. Project Overview

-**QuizLock** is a secure online examination platform built with modern web technologies.
+**Xkorin School** is a secure online examination platform built with modern web technologies.
 It allows teachers to create, manage, and monitor exams, while students can take exams in a secure environment.

 ### Tech Stack
 - **Framework**: Next.js 14 (App Router)